Endava-Sofia/fe-code-guidelines/guidelines/sass.md

 }
 ```

 Please keep in mind this is a poor solution.
 For instance, it cannot deal with complex polyfills such as those required for Flexbox.
+In that sense, using Autoprefixer would be a far better option.

 <br/>